Free · MIT licensed

 }

-Works with Claude Code, Claude Desktop, Cursor, n8n via the MCP Client node, plain Python via the mcp client library, and any custom integration that speaks MCP over stdio or SSE.
+Works with Claude Code, Claude Desktop, Cursor, n8n via the MCP Client node, and any custom integration that speaks MCP over stdio or SSE.
 Full reference: the GitHub readme and spec.

 FAQ